-Mine began when I was twelve years old and I started running track and field.
+My journey began when I was twelve years old and I started running track.
 I loved the fact that the sport took no more than my body and a pair of shoes.
 I loved the raw ability I had and the absolute joy running brought me.
 Track continued to be my passion all throughout highschool and college.

 I tried to switch gears into long distance running but was left unfulfilled.
-After a few unsuccessful attempts at forcing myself to enjoy it, I found a group of bodybuilders at my gym, and I finally filled that void.
-I trained in a bodybuilding style for four years and enjoyed discovering the ability to shape and mold my body how I wanted.
+After many unsuccessful attempts at forcing myself to enjoy it, I found a group of bodybuilders at my gym, and finally found something that filled that void.
+I trained in a bodybuilding style for four years and loved learning to hone my new ability of shaping and molding my body.

-When I was 26 a friend of mine opened a crossfit gym and urged me to join.
-I started going a few times a week while still maintaining my bodybuilding sessions in the afternoons.
+When I was 26 a friend opened a crossfit gym and urged me to join.
+I started going a few times a week while also still maintaining my bodybuilding sessions.
 I loved the community crossfit provided, as well as the opportunity to challenge myself and compete once again.
 After spending some time in the crossfit world, my training partner suggested I register for a powerlifting meet with her and I did.
 I had about three months of serious-ish training under my belt but I dove into powerlifting with reckless abandon.

-I won my weight class at my first meet and was hooked.
-Now after countless meets as an athlete and coach, and spending many years in this sport, I can only say thank you to the barbell.
+I won my weight class at that first meet and was instantly hooked.
+Now after almost nine years in the sport, and countless meets as an athlete and coach, I can only say thank you to the barbell.
 It gave me the confidence I needed to step out of my comfort zone time and time again.
+A confidence that bled into every other aspect of my life.
 The barbell gave me the ability to look at life with a completely new perspective.
-It changed everything.
+It paved my career path.